jackycwwang/java-web-service-stack-local-RandD-env-setup-automation/README.md

 ![Architecture Stack](images/architecture-stack.png)

-The Java application is a simple login website deployed on Tomcat.
-The user and password are stored in MySQL database for authentication and will be stored in a memcache caching service for fast next time retrieving.
-The Java web application source code structure is located in [src](src) directory
+The Java application, a simple login website deployed on Tomcat, authenticates users by checking against user credentials stored in the MySQL database.
+For swift retrieval, user information is also cached in a memcache caching service.
+The source code structure of the Java web application is located in the [src](src) directory.

 ## Manual Provisioning
 Please refer to [README.md](vagrant/manual/README.md) for detailed steps.